Photos of beautiful and unusual guitars that I have owned or worked on.

 Trussrods introduced, recess covered by Long Metal plate (c.1961 only)

-Electric Models Introduced, floating pickups on Pickguard Assembly
+Electric Models Introduced, with floating pickups on Pickguard Assembly, neccessitating change of logo transfer position.

 c.1962